 What did you learn?

 I am a government major and I want to be a lawyer, so it was helpful for me to learn how a bureaucracy works.
-And I learned that it is way slower and more dysfunctional than I had imagined.
+And I learned that it is way slower than I had imagined.
 I also learned that often people think that each other are evil when the only problem is miscommunication or that people working from different sets of facts.
 And there are so many people trying to do good jobs, but other people just don’t see what they see, so they come to different conclusions.
 And then they think, “Oh, how in the world could they have made that decision?”

 Do you have any advice for students looking to intern in similar positions?